learn-co-curriculum/react-hooks-what-is-react/README.md

 # What is React?

+## Learning Goals

+- Understand React framework at a high level
+- Explain some of the benefits of using React when developing web applications

-## Overview
+## Why Learn React?

-In the world of web development, there are a number of hip names tossed around - Angular, Vue, React.
+In the world of web development, there are a number of hip names tossed around &mdash; Angular, Vue, React.
 These are some of the front end frameworks that have gained popularity over the last few years.
 These frameworks provide a standardized way of creating and deploying parts of web applications.
 This allows developers to put their energy and focus towards designing a good experience for end users of the application.

 The following lessons are all about just one framework, React.
 Why learn React?
 [In the last few years, React has surpassed other frameworks in popularity and